 The section labeled It Happened in Marshall shows key events in the city's history including the Crosswhite incident win which local residents prevented the return of to Kentucky of an escaped slave family, and how Marshall almost became the state capital.

-Other interesting items in the museum include a Marshall folding bathtub, a buggy made by Page Brothers Buggy Works, displays of products from Brooks Rupture Appliance Co. and the F. A. Stuart patent mediicine business, furniture and items from the Brewer dry goods store and the bicycle of author John Bellairs.
+The Things Made in Marshall section includes a Marshall folding bathtub, a buggy made by Page Buggy Works, items associated with the Brooks Rupture Appliance Co. and the F. A. Stuart patent medicine business, and the large counter and numerous ledgers from the Brewer dry good store.

 The GAR Hall was obtained by the Marshall Historical Society from the City of Marshall in 1976.